 Text analysis, also known as text mining and text analytics, is the process of transforming text into data that machines can understand, process, and interpret, to deliver valuable insights.

-From extracting keywords or entities to classifying text by sentiment, topic, and intent, text analysis tools help companies make data-based decisions.
-And that leads to better products, and services, as well as improved data-driven strategies that respond to customer demands.
+From extracting keywords or entities to classifying text by sentiment, topic, and intent, text analysis tools help companies make better decisions.

-With a combination of time, money and expertise, you can build your own text analysis tools using open-source libraries.
-Realistically, though, not every company has an in-house team of machine learning experts, or the means to invest in expensive AI infrastructure.
-Even if they do, they’ll want to start reaping the benefits right away – not so easy when you’re building complex tools from scratch.
+Not everyone will have an in-house team of machine learning experts, which you'll need to build text analysis tools.
+Even if you do, you’ll want to start reaping the benefits of text analysis tools right away – not so easy when you’re building complex AI tools from scratch.

 The good news is that there are many great SaaS tools on the market, neatly packaged and ready to use.
 They’re a lot more affordable than building your own text analysis tools, and just as powerful, too.
-The best, though, are extremely easy to use (even for non-devs) so anyone can power up their apps, daily tasks, and decision-making with text analysis.
+Most are extremely easy to use (even for those who don't know how to code) so anyone can power up their apps, daily tasks, and decision-making with text analysis.

-Check out our list of the best text analysis tools for businesses that want a powerful solution they can start using right away.
+Check out our list of the text analysis tools that you can start using right away.

 MonkeyLearn is an easy-to-use, yet powerful, machine learning tool that focuses on automatically analyzing text and extracting actionable insights from data.
 You can use pre-trained text analysis models or create your own – and tailor them to your needs for higher levels of accuracy.

-For those who know how to code, MonkeyLearn offers APIs in all major programming languages, so you can seamlessly connect MonkeyLearn’s models to the tools you already use.
+For those who know how to code, MonkeyLearn API is available in all major programming languages, so you can seamlessly connect MonkeyLearn’s text analysis models to the tools you already use.

 Aylien is a favorite among developers as a business intelligence solution.
 It focuses on extracting value from text by making use of artificial intelligence, natural language processing, and machine learning.
 If you want to improve your strategies, from customer support to brand development, Aylien can help you gain the insights you need to make data driven decisions and build comprehensive strategies.